-In that context, it is vital to understand how the extent to which the NHS relies on nurses trained in other countries has changed over time.
-Data provided by the Nursing and Midwifery Council (NMC) on the country of training of new nurse registrants provide useful insights.
-Between 1990/91 and 2021/22, nurses trained outside the UK have accounted for between 10% and 53% of the overall annual number of new NMC registrants.
-The most recent NMC data, released in May 2022, show that nearly half (48%) of new registrants in 2021/22 were trained outside the UK, which is a two-decade high (Figure 1).
+Data from the Nursing and Midwifery Council (NMC) on the country of training for new NMC registrants provide useful insights.
+Between 1990/91 and 2022/23, nurses trained outside the UK have accounted for between 10% and 53% of the overall annual number of new NMC registrants each year.
+NMC data, released in May 2023, show that over 24,000 of new registrants in 2022/23 were trained outside the UK, nearly half the overall total of all new registrants (Figure 1).

 The mix of countries training new NMC international nurse registrants has changed over time.
 In the latter half of the 1990s and the early 2000s, there was a rapid increase in non-European Economic Area (EEA) international nurse recruitment, notably from the Philippines and India.
 Subsequently, the period from 2010 to 2016 saw a switch to rapid growth in the recruitment of nurses trained in EEA countries.
 In the years since 2016, which saw the Brexit vote and new English language test requirements being introduced for nurses, international nurse recruitment from EEA countries has dropped markedly.
 At the same time, there was a substantial increase in new nurse registrants from non-EEA countries (Figure 2).
 The NMC’s data release for 2022/23 shows that the number of new registrants trained in non-EEA countries has reached a 32-year high (around 24,300).